ausome-maps/TherapEase/README.md

 - **Gateway**: The gateway service handles the proxying of requests to the internal services like geocoding and search.

 - **Geocoding**: The main geocoding service handles the translation of place names into actual latitude and longitude coordinates.
 This is powered by `Nominatim`.
+Can be accessed by `http://localhost:9001/geocode?q=<placename>`